 In this case, you can try to increase the Crop Fraction.
 This will crop the edges of the camera image and make it only capture the center of it into the Clean Plate texture.

 You will need to capture more often but this will eliminate the vignetting of the camera more.
-We suggest not going over 0.5 value.
+We suggest not going over the 0.5 value.

-NOTE: with good vignette correction it is possible to reduce the Crop Fraction value.
+NOTE: With good vignette correction it is possible to reduce the Crop Fraction value.

 Once you finished setting up your 3D Clean Plate, you can move on to the next step.